Welcome to the 3DF Zephyr tutorial series.

 In this recipe you’ll learn the workflow that is available in 3DF Zephyr Pro to generate a dense point cloud using the shape from silhouette function.

-The shape from silhouette algorithm can help a lot when dealing with extremly reflective surfaces and even transparent or translucent surfaces.
+The shape from silhouette algorithm can help a lot when dealing with extremely reflective surfaces and even transparent or translucent surfaces.
 Obviously, the resulting point cloud/mesh will not retain its translucency (that should be setup as material in another software, such as blender) and the texture might be odd-looking, however, it’s a great way to keep intact the geometry of your subject.

 The drawback is that the shape from silhouette algorithm works by carving voxels in 3D space: this means that the resulting point cloud/mesh will have a lot of sharp edges (the more masked pictures, the smoothest the surface) and that concave object with complex geometry might have extra, unwanted points.